devcjohn/vscode-ts-template/README.md

 # vscode-ts-template

-A template for writing Typescript in VSCode
+## Description

+This repository serves as a starting point for writing TypeScript applications in VS Code.
+It includes pre-configured unit testing, linting, and formatting settings optimized for TypeScript development.

 Features:

-- Unit testing
+- Pre-configured with jest for unit testing
-- Linting
-- Formatting
+- ESLint setup for TypeScript linting
+- Prettier for code formatting

 Use cases:

 - Creating an NPM package with strong typing
 - JS/TS playground
 - Prototyping

+## Prerequisites

+- Node.js (tested with v20.9.0)

 ## Running